Young woman sits at a desk working on a laptop and checking her mobile phone

 2. Credit card issuers may check your credit score and review your credit history before approving your application.

-Here are some tips to help you fill out your next credit card application:
+Next, let’s go over why the credit card issuer needs this information and see some tips to help you fill out your new credit card application.

 Provide your personal information